Invasion of Martinique (1674): Background

-In 1672, the kingdoms of France and England issued declarations of war on the Dutch Republic, sparking the Franco-Dutch War and the Third Anglo-Dutch War.
-However, Dutch naval victories in the North Sea led the English to abandon their part in the war in early 1674.
+In 1672, France and England declared war on the Dutch Republic, sparking the Franco-Dutch War and the Third Anglo-Dutch War.
+However, Dutch naval victories in the North Sea led the English to sign a peace treaty with the Republic in early 1674.
 The Dutch could now direct all of their considerable naval strength against the French, and they decided to attack Martinique, the headquarters of French West Indian colonies in the Caribbean.
 The Dutch believed that the capture of Martinique would enable them to quickly conquer France's other Caribbean colonies and rebuild their own war-ravaged network of West Indian slave plantations, giving them dominance over the entire Lesser Antilles.

-To achieve these aims, the Dutch assembled a powerful invasion force under Admiral Michiel de Ruyter, widely regarded as the greatest naval commander of the age, whose naval successes against the English had led to a Dutch victory in the Second Anglo-Dutch War.
-A fleet of eighteen ships of the line, including his 80-gun flagship De Zeven Provinciën, plus thirty-six smaller warships, support ships and troopships, and an invasion army of 7,400 soldiers was placed under his command.
+To achieve these aims, the Dutch assembled a powerful invasion force under Admiral Michiel de Ruyter, one of the most skilled naval officers of the era.
+A fleet of 18 ships of the line, including de Ruyter's 80-gun flagship De Zeven Provinciën, plus 36 smaller warships, support ships and troopships, and an invasion army of 7,400 soldiers was placed under his command.
 The young Count of Styrum was appointed to lead the ground forces and designated to act as military governor, but the assault was entrusted to the Count of Hoorn, the Dutch Republic's most prominent siege-warfare commander.